ccc-certifier-framework/certifier-framework-for-confidential-computing/sample_apps/simple_app_under_tpm/instructions.md

 We also support a TPM simulator (swtpm) which can be configured and installed on any Linux host.
 This is done using the script start-tpm-simulator.sh.
+You should follow the instructions in $CERTIFIER_PROTOTYPE/src/tpm2 to install the simulator and build the pcr utility.
+If you use a "real" tpm, you should change the device name in the scripts.

 ----